NessInMorse/NessInMorse.github.io/_posts/2023-06-25-assembling_genomes.markdown

 The original code for this project can be found [here](https://github.com/NessInMorse/LOTRAP).
 When the pipeline is updated, the blog post will be updated as well with the new information.

 # Addendum
-I have a suspicion after running the pipeline with the 18.7 GB reads from the lutra lutra that the time complexity of the pipeline does not scale in a linear fascion.
+I have a suspicion after running the pipeline with the 18.7 GB reads from the lutra lutra that the time complexity of the pipeline does not scale in a linear fascion, specifically the creation of the VCF-file exploded in time from around 5 minutes to 24 hours.
 Which would mean that it is not recommended to use this pipeline on very grand scale projects where time is costly, and the weekends can not be used to finish pipelines.
 Consequently, running the pipeline on your daily driver should only be recommended on small datasets.